Haslas/blinkt-widget/README.md

 * Flask app to control getting/setting state

+##How to run:

+After installation, boot up blinkboard devices, and run dashboard.py and status_cache_generator.py on dashboard hosting device.

+##Automatic Install:

+Clone repo and run blinkboard-setup.sh on all blinkboard devices.
+Clone repo on the dashboard hosting device.

+## Manual Install:

 ### Setup crontab to start scripts on boot
 crontab is a background process which allows you to execute scripts at specific times